 Essential oils of your choosing: I like a blend of lavender, tea tree, rosemary, lemongrass, sweet orange, peppermint and spearmint as it is wonderfully fresh.
 Try different blends such as sweet orange and cardamom, frankincense, rose and myrrh or jasmine.
 You can adjust the quantities of the essential oils according to your taste.

 Melt the avo butter, coconut oil and emulsifying wax together.
-In a separate container, mix 2 teaspoons of the xanthan gum with the vegetable glycerine, then blend in the water, preservative and aloe vera gel together.
-It will thicken.
+In a separate container, mix 1 teaspoon of the xanthan gum with the vegetable glycerine, then blend in the water, preservative and aloe vera gel together.
+It will thicken as you blend.
 Add this aloe mixture gradually to the melted oils, stirring continuously.
 Trickle in more water, whisking vigorously.
 Now you can begin to blend with an emulsion/stick blender.
 Add in more water as required.
 Sprinkle the last teaspoon of xanthan gum directly into the cream emulsion and blend.
 I find the cream improves as it cools, so keep blending until cooled completely.
 Test the cream every now and then on a patch of your skin.
 When the cream is ready, it should readily absorb into the skin, with no greasy feeling.
 The consistency will be thick and peaky (like whipped cream), and it should appear glossy.
 When your cream is done add in your essential oils one by one, blending after each addition.

 Decant the cream into a jar and store in a cool place.
 Apply generously to skin.